 Let’s cut to the chase today.
-What you ultimately do in life comes out of who you believe you are.
+What you ultimately do comes out of who you believe you are.
 You have to practice believing in yourself and ignoring the naysayers.
-And while you may not be able to control the impolite things some people say and do, you can press forward and decide not to be endlessly distracted by them.
+Because while you may not be able to control the impolite and unfair things some people say and do, you can press forward and decide not to be endlessly derailed by them.

-I know that’s all much easier said than done of course, but you must remind yourself that it can be done!
+Of course I know that’s much easier said than done, especially at the end of the year with all the impending holiday gatherings and formalities, but you must remind yourself that it can be done!

-Start by leveraging the right daily affirmations.
-Because it’s not what others say about you, and it’s not what you broadcast to everyone else that determines the trajectory of your life.
+Start by leveraging the right daily affirmations for the rest of the year.
+After all, it’s not what others say about you, and it’s not what you broadcast to everyone else that determines the trajectory of your life.
 It’s what you whisper to yourself behind closed doors that has the greatest power and influence.

 A good friend of mine, who graduated with honors from Cal Berkley several years ago, is now the co-founder and CEO of a successful start-up in Silicon Valley.
 Throughout grade school she struggled with reading and writing disabilities.
 She spent kindergarten all the way through 12th grade in English “special education” classes.
 During a parent-teacher conference when she was a freshman in high school, two teachers collectively informed her mom that it was highly unlikely she would ever graduate.